Thomas J. Henry Law Announces Revamped Attorney Compensation Plan with Enhanced Retention and Relocation Bonuses

 One of the most exciting aspects of the revamped plan is the compensation for mid-level attorneys.
 Effective immediately, mid-level attorneys will be starting off with a $120,000 annual salary with a 10% base against commission starting from day one.

-This pay structure offers an incredible earning potential, especially for mid-level attorneys who have just a few years of experience with personal injury as they inherit well-developed cases.
-Should they manage to close the case quickly, they will see immediate rewards from the commission, allowing them to significantly increase their earnings.
+This pay structure offers an incredible earning potential, especially for mid-level attorneys who have just a few years of experience with personal injury.
 This new compensation model is designed to reward high performance and align attorney compensation with successful case outcomes.

 Thomas J. Henry Law is also pleased to highlight the success of its entry-level attorney program.
 Since its inception, this program has been a major success with 22 promotions from entry-level to mid-level attorneys with a backdrop of 41 total attorney promotions, helping to attract some of the brightest legal minds in the industry.
 The success of the entry-level program has allowed the firm to be more selective in its hiring process, ensuring that the firm brings in the best candidates.
 As a result, there are now only a few desirable positions remaining, making this an excellent opportunity for those interested in launching their legal careers with a firm that values excellence.